privacyint/website-guides/guide-steps/firefox-ublock-origin.md

 <!-- over which you have no control.
 As such, when browsing the web, it is critical -->
 <!-- to block these services from communicating with our browser. -->

-uBlock Origin is a general purpose blocker for web browsers that by default blocks ads, trackers, and malware sites.
-We highly recommend it because it's fast and user-friendly, has sane defaults with impeccable results, and, unlike many others (which we advise **against**), does not collect nor process user data of any kind.

-In this guide, you'll learn how to install uBlock Origin on Firefox to block malicious ads, trackers, and websites.
+uBlock Origin is a general purpose blocker for web browsers that blocks ads, trackers, and malware sites by default.
+In this guide, you'll learn how to install uBlock Origin on Firefox.

 # Body #

+> **Warning**: Using an ad-blocker may cause some pages to display incorrectly or not at all.
+To prevent such cases, we
+> show how to disable the extension in that page.

 ### Installation ###
 Like any other add-on, install uBlock Origin by visiting the [Mozilla Firefox